torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

     [At most once]

     token-type: Is the type of token supported ("res" for this proposal)
-    issuer: A comma separated list of issuers which are supported by this onion service
+    issuer-list: A comma separated list of issuers which are supported by this onion service

 ## 4.3.
 Token issuance